Meloe violaceus

 Meloe violaceus, the violet oil beetle, is a species of oil beetle belonging to the family Meloidae subfamily Meloinae.

-These beetles are present in most of Europe, in the eastern Palearctic realm, in the Near East, and in North Africa.
+This beetle is present in most of Europe, in the eastern Palearctic realm, in the Near East, and in North Africa.

-This species is characterized by hypermetamorphosis, a kind of complete insect metamorphosis in which, in addition to the normal stages of larva, nymph and imago, they have several others, with great differences in appearance and way of life.
+This species is characterised by hypermetamorphosis, a kind of complete insect metamorphosis in which, in addition to the normal stages of larva, nymph and imago, they have several others, with great differences in appearance and way of life.